Tencent/omi/site/src/docs/en/css.md

 ## CSS

-This is the css of props, not `static css', which provides the ability to modify scoped style within shadow dom.
+This is the css of props, not `static css`, which provides the ability to modify scoped style within shadow dom.

 ## Example